 • Kafka uses a Distributed Commit Log, ensuring that messages are saved on drives as rapidly as possible.
 Failures with the databases are handled efficiently by the Kafka cluster.

 Now that you have a brief knowledge of IBM MQ and Kafka.
-Let’s read more about IBM MQ vs Kafka to get a better understanding of which one is best for what factor.
+Let’s read more about IBM MQ vs Kafka to understand better which one is best for what factor.

 IBM MQ vs Kafka: Security

-IBM MQ vs Kafka both offers superior security features for organizations to build mission-critical applications.
-But, IBM MQ offers a range of advanced capabilities such as enhanced granular security and message simplification capability, which Kafka does not.
+IBM MQ and Kafka both offer superior security features for organizations to build mission-critical applications.
+However, IBM MQ offers a range of advanced capabilities, such as enhanced granular security and message simplification capability, which Kafka does not.

 Scalability: Both can be horizontally scaled.
 However, because Kafka uses a single log for all consumers, it’s more scalable, especially when it comes to the number of consumers.